 4 WAYS TO IMPROVE YOUR WEBSITE'S LOAD SPEED

 Many times, you have wondered how I can improve the loading speed of my website.
-Those of us who are not dedicated to the world of SEO optimization as a SEO expert know the importance of increasing the speed of your website by optimizing images, making a simple web design and correctly configuring the cache and our server.
+Those of us who are not dedicated to the world of SEO optimization as an SEO expert knows the importance of increasing the speed of your website by optimizing images, making simple web design and correctly configuring the cache and our server.

 With improved technology, web surfers have become less, and less patient and we want the information to be usable in seconds.
 Users increasingly want websites to load as quickly as possible, no matter what device they are using, and if they don't, they'll just walk away.

 Are we very impatient?
 According to data from the Kissmetrics report, almost 50% of internet users expect a web page to load in 2 seconds or less and more than 40% of users abandon a web site that loads in more than 3 seconds.
 Therefore, if your website is as slow as a turtle, it can cost you money.
 Imagine if Amazon took more than 2 seconds to load its site the millions of euros that could lose.
 It is a proven fact that the longer it takes to load a site the lower the conversion rate.

 The loading times of a website also influence positioning since Google's algorithm includes the speed of the page as an additional factor for positioning.
 Sites with low web speed rank worse than those with higher web speed.

 Images play a fundamental role in ecommerce and on many other websites.
 Web designers love large, high-resolution images but don't realize what these images can do to a website's load speed.

 Optimize your images by uploading them to the same size that will be displayed on the web.

 You can also use different applications that are on the network such as tinypng or websiteplanet to help you compress your images and reduce the weight of them.